 Oh, and students love it!

-You must make connections between all these areas in your teaching of every student, in every lesson, consistently.
+Instead, you must make connections between all these areas with every piano student, in every piano lesson, consistently.
+How?

-Teach and learn by working out the ingredients used in its composition.
+- Teach and learn new songs by working out the ingredients used in its composition

 Not sure how to approach this kind of teaching?
 I discuss this method in-depth in podcast episode 9 with Paul Harris: TTTV009: Paul Harris on Simultaneous Learning

-Making connections is one of the most fundamental aspects of effective teaching, so it goes without saying that you should teach in this way as much as possible.
+Making musical connections is one of the most fundamental aspects of becoming a skilled pianist, so it goes without saying that you should teach in this way as much as possible.

-As a beginner teacher, I was often worried about what students would think if I didn’t know an answer or made a mistake in front of them.
+As a beginner teacher, I was often worried about what students would think if I didn’t know an answer.
+I also thought piano lessons would not run smoothly if I made mistakes in front of students.
 This is understandable given that I was also questioning my own abilities!

 I now know, of course, that this is a mistake.

-Students don’t mind if you don’t know every answer – in fact, they’ll enjoy the fact that you admit it and might need to jump online for help.
+Students don’t mind if you don’t know every answer.
+In fact, they’ll enjoy the fact that you admit it and might need to jump online for help during a lesson.

-Assuming that you know the basics of music and are already a competent teacher, this is totally OK!
+Assuming that you know the basics of music, have confidence in your piano playing ability, and are already a competent teacher, this is totally OK!

-Remember that you should be learning things just as much as your students are learning new things everyday.
-How boring life would be without challenging your own knowledge!
+Remember that you should be learning things just as much as your students are learning new things every day.
+Life would be no fun without challenging your own knowledge!

 Be open to failure and being unsure, even if it’s in front of your students.